 - Stadium: Rogers Centre

-- Toronto ranks second in MLB with a .264 team batting average.
+- Toronto leads baseball with a .263 batting average.

 ||ML Favorite Record